-Note: Keep the terminals and the entire battery case clean, because a dirty battery discharges slowly.
+Note: Keep the terminals and the entire battery case clean, to help extend battery life.

-- Park the machine on a level surface, engage the parking brake (if equipped), and lower the loader arms. - 2.
+- 1. Park the machine on a level surface, engage the parking brake (if equipped), and lower the loader arms. - 2.
 Shut off the engine and remove the key. - 3.
-Remove the battery from the machine; Removing the Battery (page 35).

-- 4. Wash the entire case with a solution of baking soda and water. - 5.
+Remove the battery from the machine; Removing the Battery (page 35). - 4.
+Wash the entire case with a solution of baking soda and water. - 5.
 Rinse the battery with clear water. - 6.
 Coat the battery posts and cable connectors with Grafo 112X (skin-over) grease (Toro Part No. 505-47) or petroleum jelly to prevent corrosion. - 7.
-Install the battery; refer to Installing the Battery (page 36).
+Install the battery; refer to Installing the Battery (page 37).